zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/L3_Extraction/L3_Extraction.md

 - Forceps
 - KimWipes
 - Eppendorf tubes
-- Small Petri dish containing pre-warmed RPMI + 1% Pen/Strep (P/S)
+- Small Petri dish containing pre-warmed RPMI + 1% Pen-Strep (v/v)

 ### Methods
 1. Clean and ethanol the work area, stage of dissecting scope, and tools prior to starting.

 2. Turn on warm plate to 37°C and allow to warm up.

-3. Aliquot 1x Aedes saline into 1.5 mL eppendorf tubes.
+3. Aliquot 1X *Aedes* saline into 1.5 mL eppendorf tubes.
 Place tubes in warming plate to allow to come to 37°C.

 4. Under sterile conditions, Aliquot ~10 mL of pre-warmed RPMI amended with P/S and Gentamicin into a small Petri dish.
 Place the Petri dish on top of the warmer to keep RPMI warm.

 5. On ice, place a large glass Petri dish lined with filter paper.
 Cold anesthetize the mosquitoes in the cartons (place the cartons in 4°C refrigerator until knocked down).
 Once knocked down, put mosquitoes on top of the filter paper in the Petri dish.

-6. Take a clean slide and in the center add a puddle of 1x Aedes saline using a transfer pipette.
+6. Take a clean slide and in the center add a puddle of 1X *Aedes* saline using a transfer pipette.

 7. Using a dissecting probe or a forceps, transfer one adult female mosquito to the pool of saline.
 Using dissecting probes decapitate mosquito.
 You may notice L3 beginning to migrate out of the back of the head.